What Software Do Proofreaders Use?

 You’ll also have the knowledge to reject Grammarly’s erroneous suggestions since artificial intelligence is a long way from correctly interpreting context and understanding the nuances of writing.

-I published an in-depth piece on why Grammarly can’t replace a proofreader or copy editor if you’re curious about this topic.
+I published an in-depth piece on why Grammarly can’t replace a proofreader or copy editor if you’re curious.

 How Much Does Grammarly Cost?